Wildlife Info

 Read MoreSpring House Guests

-By Jack Murphy, CAP Board Member & CEO of Urban Wildlife Rescue Spring is almost here and that means one thing–babies.
+By Jack Murphy, CEO of Urban Wildlife Rescue Spring is almost here and that means one thing–babies.
 Although mice, rats, rabbits and pigeons have young year around, most animals give birth in the spring.
-The majority of wild animals give birth to and raise their young outside, but squirrels and raccoons sometimes…
+The majority of wild animals give birth to and raise their young outside, but squirrels and raccoons sometimes choose human habitats to…

 Read MoreThe Inadvertent Urban Animal Trap–Window Wells!

-by Jack Murphy CAP Board Member If you live in a house that has a basement, you probably have window wells, also called egress windows.
-A window well is a hole around a basement window that allows light to enter the basement and also offers human residents a means of escape in case of fire.…
+by Jack Murphy If you live in a house that has a basement, you probably have window wells, also called egress windows.
+A window well is a hole around a basement window that allows light to enter the basement and also offers human residents a means of escape in case of fire.
+Unfortunately, window wells…

 Read More